morrowdigital/ios-date-picker-js/README.md

 When [@wcandillion](https://github.com/wcandillon) created his Picker video I felt obliged to create this repo.

 Help needed to make this a useable library!

+In order to run this in dev, use yarn start in root directory and then in a separate terminal, run yarn start in the example folder.

+The changes in root folder will automatically propogate and hot reload in the example app.